-We missed watching the championship race due to it starting earlier than announced.
-However, we did get to the harbor in time to see the Manulele Tausala fautasi come back into its home dock.
-Lots of people from the village of Nu’uuli were there to welcome the victors.
+In 2017, we completely missed the championship race due to it starting early.
+But, we did get there in time to watch the Manulele Tausala fautasi team come back into its home dock.
 As the boat closed in on the shore, the rowers all stood up, joined hands, and sang a song in Samoan.
-It was a beautiful song and a unique experience to witness.
-For several hours after the race, you could hear cheering and horn honking from Nu’uuli!
+It was such a unique celebration!

 Another year, we were fortunate to get to watch the race from a police boat that was following the fautasis.
 This was such a different perspective!
 But it had the same energy and excitement that we had seen in previous years.

 This is definitely one of the best ways to get a glimpse into the the Samoan way of life in a short period of time.
 I highly recommend watching the fautasi races in American Samoa if you ever get the chance!
 You won’t regret it!

 Fautasi races are the highlight of the Flag Day celebration in American Samoa.
 They are the most exciting expression of village pride and teamwork that you will ever see!
 You must check them out for yourself one day!
 I am so thankful to have been able to witness these races first hand.
 I hope you get the same chance one day!

 For more on visiting American Samoa, see my posts on the best scenic spots, awesome things to do with kids, the best hikes, the best restaurants, and helpful tips for visiting.